seanpmaxwell/Trool/README.md

 - Export your spreadsheet as a CSV file.

 - Create a new NodeJS program (preferably with TypeScript) and import the `trool` library at the top.
-Instantiate a new `trool` object and pass `true` to the constructor if you want to show logs will the library updates your facts.
+Instantiate a new `trool` object and pass `true` to the constructor if you want to show logs while the library updates your facts.

 ```typescript